potato-tf/PopExtensionsPlus/CONTRIBUTING.md

 - We will be migrating away from using the currently existing hook table setup

 ## Think functions
-- Use `PopExtUtil.AddThinkToEnt(ent, "funcname")`
+- Use `PopExtUtil.AddThinkToEnt( ent, "funcname" )`
-- You can directly add your function to the correct think table for the entity, but this is not recommended since it's more verbose.
+- Alternatively, you can directly add your function to the correct think table for the entity (see tags/customattributes/missionattributes).
 - You should almost never use `_AddThinkToEnt`, this will break other think functions on certain entities if you don't know what you are doing.

 ## Cleanup